 - The "aha moment" when the students finally understand what you've been teaching.
 You can see it on their faces, and you know you've opened a door in their minds that might otherwise have remained closed.

-- Knowing you are the only person that some kids have to rely upon, and that you are their source of strength and inspiration.
+- Being a hero.
+Knowing you are the only person that some kids have to rely upon, and that you are their source of strength and inspiration.

 - Summer vacations.
 I don't think I need to elaborate on this little gem that comes with the profession.

-- Let's face it, in no other profession will you receive time off nearly every month.
+- The days off.
+Let's face it, in no other profession will you receive time off nearly every month.
 The days and weeks off throughout the school year are fantastic!